-Dr. Ann Marie Leonard-Zabel is a Professor of Psychology.
+Dr. Ann Marie Leonard-Zabel is a Full Professor of Psychology at Curry College.
 In addition, she served as one of the developers of the Psychology internship program as well as a faculty advisor for students pursuing their internship in the field of Psychology.
 She periodically lectures within the Master's of Education Program-Special Education cohort focusing in the area of Assessment.
 She received her Bachelor's degree from the University of Massachusetts/Boston, a Master's degree from Bridgewater State University, a Certificate of Advanced Graduate Studies Degree from the University of Massachusetts/Boston, and her Doctorate Degree from Nova Southeastern University.
-In addition, Dr. Leonard-Zabel completed course work in Paralegal Studies, a post-doctoral fellowship in Attentional Disorders and post-doctoral work in Special Education Law, Neuropsychology and Forensics.
-In addition, Dr. Leonard-Zabel owns a private practice specializing in evaluations for neuro-behavioral learning disabilities, behavioral disorders, court-involved issues, and substance abuse.
+In addition, Dr. Leonard-Zabel completed graduate course work in Paralegal Studies, a post-doctoral fellowship in Attentional Disorders and post-doctoral training in Special Education Law, Neuropsychology and Forensics.
+In addition, Dr. Leonard-Zabel owns a private international practice specializing in evaluations and consultation for neuro-behavioral learning disabilities, neuro-developmental disorders, emotional-behavioral difficulties, forensic examiner evaluations and substance abuse.

-Dr. Leonard-Zabel was unanimously elected to serve a three-year term on the Learning Disabilities Worldwide Congress Board (LDW).
+Dr. Leonard-Zabel was unanimously elected to serve a three-year term on the Learning Disabilities Worldwide Congress Board of Directors (LDW).
 She will be participating in the LDW World Conference serving as the Chairperson for the Research Poster Sessions as well as conducting two presentations in 2015.
 In addition, she was appointed to serve as the Associate Editor for "Insights on Learning Disabilities: From Prevailing Theories to Validated Practices" which is a peer-reviewed journal, published bi-annually by LDW.
 Dr. Leonard-Zabel was recently recruited and appointed to both the Editorial Board for the Journal of Psychology & Clinical Psychiatry and the Editorial Board of the International Journal of School and Cognitive Psychology.